 Increased role of regional or sectoral funds to better assess risk and better organise financial intermediation.

-Climate mitigation should be financed by the private sector with proper risk sharing by the public sector, mainly in the form of guarantees.
-Reorientation of the operational model of MDBs is necessary for that purpose.
+Climate mitigation and adaptation should be financed by the private sector with proper risk sharing by the public sector, mainly in the form of guarantees.
+Reorientation of the operational model of MDBs in line with the goals of the Paris Agreement is necessary for that purpose, recalling also the recent calls by the UNFCCC COP26 and COP27 .

 MDBs play a critical role in supporting efforts for financing SDG-aligned projects to achieve the 2030 Agenda for Sustainable Development.
 Therefore, MDBs can catalyse the private finance for SDGs, in addition to climate.